-In view of the margin rules for non-centrally cleared derivative transactions issued by the Basel Committee on Banking Supervision and Reserve Bank of India, currently in draft stage, derivative transactions would be subject to margin reset & consequent collateral exchange would be as governed by Credit Support Annex (CSA).
+In view of the margin rules for non-centrally cleared derivative transactions issued by the Basel Committee on Banking Supervision and discussion paper issued by the RBI, derivative transactions would be subject to margin reset and consequent collateral exchange would be as governed by Credit Support Annex (CSA).
 The margin rules are applicable for both, the domestic and overseas operations of the Bank.
-The Bank has entered into CSAs which would require maintenance of collateral.
-Changes in or withdrawal of the Bank's credit rating will not increase the amount of collateral that the Bank is required to post with counterparties.
-The Bank engages in collateralised borrowing from the RBI and through Clearing Corporation of India Ltd. (CCIL).
+The Bank has entered into CSAs which would require maintenance of collateral due to valuation changes on transactions under the CSA framework.
+The Bank settles certain derivative transactions through Clearing Corporation of India Limited (CCIL) and posts collateral in line with the margin regulations stipulated by CCIL.
+As per the regulations, CCIL may set different margins for different members based on the ratings of members.
+Consequently changes in or withdrawal of the Bank's credit rating may increase the amount of collateral that the Bank is required to post with CCIL.
+The Bank engages in collateralised borrowing from the RBI and through CCIL.
 When the Bank borrows from the RBI, collateral is primarily statutory liquidity ratio eligible investments.
 The haircut for all such sovereign securities is stipulated by the RBI and is not based on the credit rating of the borrower.
 Similarly, CCIL's margin requirement is based on maturity and certain other factors but not on the credit ratings of the borrower.
-In addition, the Bank does not engage in derivative or swap transactions that require the Bank to increase its collateral if the Bank's credit rating is downgraded.
-As such, any reduction or withdrawal of the Bank's credit ratings will not impact the collateralised borrowing operations.
-If an international credit rating agency downgrades the Bank's credit rating, the Bank would be required to pay an increased interest rate on certain borrowings.
+Any reduction or withdrawal of the Bank's credit ratings will not impact the collateralised borrowing operations.